jhukdev/jameshill.dev/src/articles/partial-hydration.md

 }
 ```

-Here we have one `<Button />` component that must be hydrated to bind event listeners, and another _enormous_ tree under `<MegaHugeContents />`.
+Here we have one `<Button />` component that must be hydrated in order to bind event listeners, and another _enormous_ tree under `<MegaHugeContents />`.
 Following the single entry pattern shown above, we must run both of these components in order for Preact to recognise we have event handlers, and bind accordingly.
-This means some of the work done ahead of time to pre-render these has been wasted, and is duplicated on the client.
+This means some of the work done ahead of time to pre-render has been wasted.

 ## How do we fix this